flashmob/go-guerrilla/README.md

 So how to solve this one?

-Instead of polling/blocking in an infinite loop to see if there are any sockets to be operated, it was more efficent to be notified when the sockets are ready.
+Instead of polling/blocking in an infinite loop to see if there are any sockets to be operated, it was more efficient to be notified when the sockets are ready.
 This Wikipedia entry explains it best, http://en.wikipedia.org/wiki/Asynchronous_I/O see "Select(/poll) loops"